Google Nest Hub Overview: Energy saving in the smart home?

 - If you plan to make phone calls using your Nest Hub, now is your opportunity to get set up on Google Duo.
 This allows you to make voice and video calls.
 If you do not think you’ll need this, or would prefer to set up later, you can skip this screen.

-- Now you can set up whether you would like to use your own pictures through Google Photos or images from Google’s own stock gallery while the Nest Hub is in digital photo frame mode.
+- Now you can set up whether you would like to use your own pictures through Google Photos or images from Google’s stock image gallery while the Nest Hub is in digital photo frame mode.
 If you prefer, you can also use the clock option, so the screen just displays the time when not in use.

 - Once all your smart home devices are linked to the Nest Hub, you’re ready to start saving energy and money!